TylerTemp/SaintsField/README.md

 1.  the `Foldout` will NOT be placed at the left space like a Unity's default foldout component, because Unity limited the `PropertyDrawer` to be drawn inside the rect Unity gives.
 Trying outside the rect will make the target non-interactable.
     But in early Unity (like 2019.1), Unity will force `Foldout` to be out of rect on top leve, but not on array/list level... so you may see different outcomes on different Unity version.

-    If you see unexpected space or overlap between foldout and label, use `Window` - `Saints` - `Create or Edit SaintsField Config` to change the config.
+    If you see unexpected space or overlap between foldout and label, use `Tools` - `SaintsField` - `Create or Edit SaintsField Config` to change the config.

 2.  `ReadOnly` (and `DisableIf`, `EnableIf`) can NOT disable the expanded fields.
 This is because `InspectorElement` does not work with `SetEnable(false)`, neither with `pickingMode=Ignore`.
 This can not be fixed unless Unity fixes it.